-Foods that are naturally gluten-free include rice, quinoa, potatoes, beans and nuts.
+Foods that are naturally gluten-free include rice, quinoa, potatoes, beans and nuts (To remember when thinking of your meal prep).
 We have seen a rise in gluten-free products, diets..
 And this has led many people to follow it without knowing if their body needs it or not.
 Gluten has a lot of health benefits and is essential for consumption for everybody except those with celiac diseases (What is Celiac disease?), wheat allergies, Non-celiac Gluten Sensitivity (NCGS)…

 Though experts estimate that about 1 percent of the population suffers from celiac disease, a study by NPD, a global research group, estimates that about 30 percent of the adult population (U.S) is cutting back on gluten even though they probably don’t need to do it.
 So, why?
 Here are common misconceptions about gluten that may explain the rise of the gluten-free craze.

 There is no research backing this theory other than for those with celiac disease.
 On the contrary,

 Here are some of the main benefits of gluten: